Uberi/University-Notes/ECON101/ECON101.md

 This is because the more we spend on something, the less its marginal benefit, from the principle of diminishing marginal utility.

+When the marginal utility per dollar of products are equal, it is equally beneficial to spend a dollar on either good.
+Changing any of the quantities would only reduce the total utility at this point.

 So to maximise utility, we **spend all available income** and **equalize the marginal utility per dollar** of all goods.

 For example, if the price of pizza decreased, its marginal benefit per dollar increases and we would buy more of it to make it equal to the marginal benefits per dollar of other goods.